 We know the claims process can feel intimidating, but it doesn't have to be!
-With our helpful guidance, filing your roofing claim will be simple, straightforward, and stress-free.
+With our educational guidance, filing your roofing claim will be simple, straightforward, and stress-free.

 But First, How Does Your Policy Cover Your Roof?

 A standard all-perils homeowners insurance policy will cover your roof and the cost of replacing it if it becomes damaged (Investopedia).
 However, you're usually covered only if the damage is the result of a sudden accident or an act of nature.